Skip to content

 1. Indexing

 Indexing is one of the most effective ways to speed up SQL queries.
-We’ll add indexes on the columns frequently used in WHERE
+We’ll add indexes on the columns frequently used in WHERE, JOIN, and GROUP BY clauses.

 Adding Indexes